Meat keeps getting more expensive — and you should probably get used to it - NewsBreak

 That’s doesn’t tell the full story of what’s happening now, though, explains Derrell Peel, who teaches agricultural economics at Oklahoma State University and specializes in livestock.
 The industry is being affected by the same labor issues as other low-wage work.

-“Working in a meat processing facility is not very glamorous work,” says Peel.These holiday menu staples will be hardest hit by supply chain issues and price hikes
+“Working in a meat processing facility is not very glamorous work,” says Peel.Read Next : IRS pushing up income brackets for inflation relief

 As you can imagine, slaughtering animals and processing meat for consumption isn’t an easy job during normal times.
 During the pandemic, it was deadly work.
 A House of Representatives investigation found the coronavirus infected at least 59,000 meatpacking workers and took the lives of 250.